How Often Should You Clean Solar Panels in Australia?

 Long-term (2+ years): Bird droppings bake into the glass.
 Lichen etches the surface.
 Snail trails (a metallic residue from internal cell degradation triggered by moisture under soiling) appear.
 Permanent output loss of 20–35% is possible.

-Professional vs DIY: Frequency Considerations
+Professional vs DIY: How Frequency Changes Your Approach

 If you clean yourself, you can technically clean more frequently because the cost per clean is lower.
 However: